nmatavka/Hermes-Paige/DOCS/PaigeManual-1to17.md

 The device parameter is a pointer to a structure which is maintained internally (and understood) by OpenPaige.
 (Generally, you won't be altering its structure directly but the record layout is provided at the end of this section for your reference).

 The contents and significance of each field in a `graf_device` depends on the platform in which OpenPaige is running.
-However, a function is provided for you to initialize a `graf_device` regardless of your platform:
+However, a function is provided for you to initialise a `graf_device` regardless of your platform:

 	(void) pglnitDevice (pg_globals_ptr globals, generic_var the_port, long machine_ref, graf_device_ptr device);